will-moore/omero-mapr/README.rst

-Map Annotations created by users via the Insight client or webclient all have the namespace ``openmicroscopy.org/omero/client/mapAnnotation``, whereas other Map Annotations created via the OMERO API by other tools should have a distinct namespace.
+Map Annotations created by users via the Insight client or webclient all have the namespace ``openmicroscopy.org/omero/client/mapAnnotation``, whereas other Map Annotations created via the OMERO API by other tools should have their own distinct namespace.

 We can configure OMERO.mapr to search for Map Annotations of specified ``namespace``,